-RONALD W. BURKLE, 46

-Mr. Burkle is the Managing Partner and majority owner of The Yucaipa Companies, a private investment firm and the controlling shareholder of Cala Foods, Dominick's Finer Foods, Inc. and Falley's.
-Mr. Burkle is Chairman of Fred Meyer, Inc. Mr. Burkle is also a director of Kaufman and Broad Home Corporation.
+[PHOTOGRAPH] RONALD W. BURKLE, 46 Mr. Burkle is the managing partner and majority owner of The Yucaipa Companies, a private investment firm that invests primarily its own capital.
+The Yucaipa Companies is the largest shareholder of Fred Meyer, Inc. of Portland, Oregon.
+Mr. Burkle is Chairman of the Board of Fred Meyer, Inc. and also a director of Kaufman and Broad Home Corporation.